Chondrosarcoma of skull base: grade II

 0 images remaining

-A well defined lobulated mass measuring 3.5 x 3.5 x 5.8cm cm centred at the right clivus, crossing the midline by 4mm, is heterogeneous, but predominantly T1 hypointense, brightly T2 hyperintense, with loculated/bubbly internal enhancement.
+A well defined lobulated mass measuring 3.5 x 3.5 x 5.8cm cm centered at the right clivus, crossing the midline by 4mm, is heterogeneous, but predominantly T1 hypointense, brightly T2 hyperintense, with loculated/bubbly internal enhancement.
 It has a well-defined thin sclerotic margin medially, and an ill-defined permeative margin laterally with mass effect upon the right anterior mesiotemporal lobe.
 There is breech of bony cortex posteriorly with a 14 x 6mm soft tissue projection that protrudes into the prepontine cistern, beneath dura, but lying in close proximity to the basilar artery.
 There is also destruction of the right carotid canal with small foci of ossific debris/coarse calcification that are T1 hyperintense.
 The right cavernous carotid artery is displaced, but its course lies predominantly inferomedial.
 Normal cavernous carotid flow void is preserved although mild narrowing is present.
 The right cavernous sinus and Meckel's cave are obliterated.
 The lateral wall of the right sphenoid sinus is remodelled, and intact, with the sinus well aerated.
 Part of the superolateral wall of the right foramen rotundum is breached.
 Right foramen ovale is slightly widened.
 The right hypoglossal canal is breached superiorly.
-Tumour lies close to the right optic canal, but the optic canal is not compromised.
+Tumor lies close to the right optic canal, but the optic canal is not compromised.
 Inferiorly, a tongue of tissue has protruded into the right longus capitis muscles, but is 7mm from the right nasopharyngeal mucosa.Right cochlear and vestibular apparatuses, middle ear and mastoid uninvolved.
 Right jugular foramen also appears uninvolved.
-Minor chronic small vessel ischaemic change.
+Minor chronic small vessel ischemic change.
 No diffusion restriction.
 Thickened left maxillary sinus walls with mild mucosal thickening in keeping with chronic sinusitis.

 The patient underwent a right pterional craniotomy and resection of the skull base tumor.